yang530/js_AjaxClient/README.md

 4. this function passes the result of the request to callback function via the callback function given via the parameter "callback".
 5. "callback" must be a function that accepts a single (ONE) paremeter.
 Such as: function func (resData){//something...}.
 6. "inData" would be sent as urlencoded string like : param1="something"&param2="something"&param3="something" if obj2urlencode is set to true while AjaxClient was instantiated.
+7. AjaxClient will execute the callback function after the GET operation is completed.

 ## Examples